DockterTeagle/myNixOS/README.md

 ## Contributing

-please don't open a PR or an issue
+Please don't open a PR or an issue.